Updated on June 19, 2019

 Mass balance is also used for many other products, including sugar, palm oil, and fruit juice, and in all of these sectors it has really helped with scaling up the market for sustainability.

 That’s definitely been the case in our cocoa program.
-We launched the program in 2009, and we are already the biggest program in the world for sustainable cocoa.
-In fact, more than 600.000 cocoa farmers and workers are now in the UTZ program.
+The UTZ program was launched in 2009, and is now the biggest program in the world for sustainable cocoa.
+In fact, more than 800.000 cocoa farmers and workers are now (2018) in the UTZ program.
 We want to make sustainability the norm, and mass balance has an important role to play in helping us reach that goal.

 Looking for more?